 And the fire and the rose are one.

 Already the world is suffering from a scarcity of water.
 Those who analyse future security risks point to the danger of wars in the Middle East caused not by militant Islam, nor by militant Zionism, but by competition for access to the waters of the Nile, the Jordan and the rivers of Mesopotamia, the Euphrates and the Tigris.
-This is part of the battle scenario that was played out in which the self-styled Islamic State may have been the pawn of a greater power in the Middle East.

 If we do not remedy this soon – and it can only be remedied through political will, political action and public spending – then we face a series of major water crises, every year, each winter and each summer.